redis/redis-doc/topics/modules-api-ref.md

 Return value:

-The number of fields updated (that may be less than the number of fields specified because of the XX or NX options).
+The number of fields existing in the hash prior to the call, which have been updated (its old value has been replaced by a new value) or deleted.
+If the flag `REDISMODULE_HASH_COUNT_ALL` is set, insterted fields not previously existing in the hash are also counted.

-In the following case the return value is always zero:
+If the return value is zero, `errno` is set (since Redis 6.2) as follows:

-* The key was not open for writing.
+- EINVAL if any unknown flags are set or if key is NULL.
-* The key was associated with a non Hash value.
+- ENOTSUP if the key is associated with a non Hash value.
+- EBADF if the key was not opened for writing.
+- ENOENT if no fields were counted as described under Return value above.
+  This is not actually an error.
+The return value can be zero if all fields were just created and the `COUNT_ALL` flag was unset, or if changes were held back due to the NX and XX flags.

+NOTICE: The return value semantics of this function are very different between Redis 6.2 and older versions.
+Modules that use it should determine the Redis version and handle it accordingly.

 ## `RedisModule_HashGet`